Elizabeth, Louisiana

 Elizabeth is a village in Allen Parish, Louisiana, United States with population of 417 in the 2020 census.
 It was a town and had population of 532 at the 2010 census.

 History

 As the village's website notes, the Village of Elizabeth was once known as the "Town of Elizabeth".
 It became a town legally on January 23, 1964, when Gov. Jimmie H. Davis signed a proclamation making Elizabeth the fifth incorporated town in Allen Parish.

-"The name Elizabeth was chosen as a tribute to the daughter of Sam Parks, one of the men who established the Calcasieu Paper Mill.
-Elizabeth was carefully planned and held the component of a town built to feed the lumber mill and made every effort to making them superior.
+"The name Elizabeth was chosen as a tribute to the daughter of Sam Parks, one of the men who established the Industrial Lumber Company's Calcasieu Paper Mill.
+Elizabeth was carefully planned and held the component of a company town built to feed the lumber mill and made every effort to making them superior.
 The Town hospital for the mill, now holds Elizabeth's Village Hall."

 Geography

 According to the United States Census Bureau in 2010, the town (not yet a village) has a total area of 4.3 km2, of which 0.02 sqkm, or 0.37%, is water.